For the Purrbabies

 There are two primary reasons why your dog needs a cooling vest: Their physical safety and their overall comfort.
 Here are a few other reasons to think about:

 Your dog’s temperature can dictate their physical health and safety.
-Dog heat stroke (Trusted Source) is a very real risk in the summer, and can present with symptoms such as:
+Heat stroke is a very real risk, especially in the summer, and can present with symptoms such as:

 ⚠️ We do want to note: You don’t need to be in a place with excessive heat for this to happen.
 Living in a warm climate can be enough, as your dog’s temperature is very sensitive.
 This is especially true if you have a brachycephalic breed, since they can’t expel warm air quickly enough to really cool off.
-Keeping your pup cool is KEY for their health (Trusted Source) , especially on hot days.
+Keeping your pup cool is KEY for their health, especially on hot days.

-No one likes getting too warm on those white-hot summer days!
 When it comes to cooling off and staying comfortable, consider your pet as well.
-After all — you can safely assume that your pet is pretty toasty, especially under all that fur.
-Cold products such as cooling vests, and plenty of cold water and shade can help to regulate your pet’s temp.
+After all,you can safely assume that your pet is pretty toasty, especially under all that fur.
+Using temperature regulating products and giving plenty of cold water and shade can help your dog keep their cool.

-Here’s what to watch for so that you walk away with the best possible vest for your dog:
+Here’s how to choose the best possible vest for your dog:

 Dog vests can only cool for so long!
-The answer to this is usually in the tag or description of the product, outlining exactly how much time your dog’s body temperature can be regulated in a single use.
+The tag or description of the product outlines exactly how much time your dog’s body temperature can be regulated in a single use.
 Generally, you should look for an option that can cool for multiple hours.

 Here are eight staff-selected awesome vests that we’re sure will keep your pet cool all summer long!

-Yes, cooling vests can be incredibly helpful and can cool your dog down quickly.
-They generally rely on evaporation and direct ice pack contact with your dog’s coat, making them near-foolproof.
+Yes, cooling vests can be incredibly effective.
+They generally rely on evaporation from water on them or indirect ice pack contact with your dog’s coat, making them near-foolproof.

 The main disadvantage to cooling vests is the chafing that can occur if they are not sized correctly.
 Following the sizing charts for the item that you are purchasing can help you to limit this risk.